fermi-ad/xilinx-docker/recipes/user-images/v2019.2/README.petalinux-install.md

 Save a copy of the current working container as a new image in your local Docker repository.

-## Commit the container with Petalinux installer to your repository
+## Commit the container with Petalinux installed to your repository
 - This creates a new `Docker Image` with Petalinux installed
 - This may take a short time while the changes are committed
 ```bash